-After NIMBLE ARCHER, Hercules and Wimbrown VII continued to operate near Karan Island, within 15 miles of each other, and sent patrol boats and helicopters on regular patrols.
-In November 1987, two MH-60 Blackhawk helicopters arrived to provide nighttime combat search and rescue.
-As EARNEST WILL continued, SOF were rotated on a regular basis; eventually, some personnel rotated back to the Persian Gulf for second or even third tours.
+Island, within 15 miles of each other, and sent patrol boats and helicopters on regular patrols.
+In November 1987, two MH-60 Blackhawk helicopters arrived to provide nighttime combat search and rescue (CSAR).
+As EARNEST WILL continued, SOF were rotated on a regular basis; eventually, some personnel rotated back to the Persian Gulf for second and third tours.
 In 1988, the Army replaced the AH/MH-6 helicopters and crews with OH-58D Kiowa helicopters.

-On 14 April 1988, approximately 65 miles east of Bahrain, the U.S. frigate Samuel B. Roberts (FFG-58) hit a mine, blowing a 30 by 23 foot hole in its hull.
+On 14 April 1988, about 65 miles east of Bahrain, the U.S. frigate Samuel B. Roberts (FFG-58) hit a mine, blowing a 30 by 23 foot hole in its hull.
 Ten sailors were injured.
 The United States struck back hard, attacking the Iranian frigate Sabalan and oil platforms in the Sirri and Sassan oil fields on 18 April during Operation PRAYING MANTIS.
 After U.S. warships bombarded the Sirri platform and set it ablaze, a UH-60 with a SEAL platoon flew toward the platform but was unable to get close enough because of the roaring fire.
 Secondary explosions soon wrecked the platform.